yjwong1999/Twin-TD3/README.md

-# To use pretrained DRL for UAV trajectory (todo for next update)
+# To use pretrained DRL for UAV trajectory (recommended for stable convergence)
 python3 main_test.py --drl td3 --reward see --trained_uav

 # To set number of episodes (default is 300)
 python3 main_test.py --drl td3 --reward see --ep_num 300

-# To set seeds (can be any integer) for DRL weight initialization (not recommended)
+# To set seeds for DRL weight initialization (not recommended if you use pretrained uav)
 python3 main_test.py --drl td3 --reward see --seeds 0       # weights of both DRL are initialized with seed 0
 python3 main_test.py --drl td3 --reward see --seeds 0 1     # weights of DRL 1 and DRL2 are initialized with seed 0 and 1, respectively
 ```